OriginProtocol/security/templates/Contract-Code-Review.md

 #### Authentication

 - [ ] Never use tx.origin
-- [ ] Check that every external/public function should actually be external
+- [ ] Every external/public function should be externally accessible
-- [ ] Check that every external/public function has the correct authentication
+- [ ] Every external/public function has the correct authentication

 #### Ethereum